zchelalo/sa_auth/README.md

 Sometimes it can be tedious to run these two commands separately, so there's a command that creates the migrations and then pushes them in one go: `npm run migrate`.

 Once the migrations have been executed, the only step left is to run the seed.
 This will insert some necessary records for the application to function, such as the authentication token keys.

+### Proto files
+If you modified any proto file in the "sa_proto" submodule and need to generate the TS files, you can run `npm run proto:generate`, and the TS files will be generated.

 ## Testing
 Once the entire project is running, it’s time to execute the tests.
 These are located in the "test" folder, and within it, the path of the tested file is replicated, with the only difference being that it includes ".test" after the name.
 The script to run the tests can be found in the package.json file, which in this case is `npm run test`.
 First, it sets the "NODE_ENV" environment variable to "test", so when loading the environment variables in the project, the ".env.test" file is loaded.
 If you want to handle a different value in the environment variables during the tests, you can do so.